CSB5/driver_evaluation/README.md

 <method_name 2>

-eg.

-METHODS

-ConsensusDriver
+# How to do a test run

+You may run the script <driver_evaluation.pl> as below, in the <EVALUATION_DATA_SET> directory.

+        perl path_to/driver_evaluation/driver_evaluation.pl --config ./driver_evaluation.cfg

+The config file contains the the options listed below that are relevant to your test run.

+Path to the script directory <EVALUATION_DATA_SET/driver_evaluation> needs to be specified according to where it has been unzipped.

+#Main dir

+analysis_dir=./RESULTS/

+#Out dir

+final_outdir=./EVALUATION_RESULT_DIRECTORY

+#Script dir

+script_dir=path_to/driver_evaluation/

+#Selected method file          ###TO COMMENT IF PARAMETER IS NOT NEEDED

+selected_method_file=extra_methods.txt

+The output contains the files below.

 # Output:
 ## Cohort level evaluation
 ### Concordance with gold standard
 The methods were evaluated on how well their predictions identified cancer driver genes based on three standard measures: precision (fraction of predictions that belong to the gold standard), recall (fraction of the gold standard contained in the predictions) and the F1 score that combines both precision and recall.
 The gold standard gene lists can be found in driver_evaluation/GOLD_STANDARD/.

-The following file contain the evaluation using the top 50 (top 10) predictions:
+The following file contain the evaluation using the top 50 predictions:

+(Similar files are also available for the top 10 predictions.)

 **cancer_gene_CANCER_UNION_precision_RANK_50.dat:**
 	Matrix (column: method, row: cancer type) where a cell represents the precision